lawrancej/CompilerDesign/index.md

  - Was declined entry to the standard Navy due to her age.
      - Continued serving in the Navy Reserve.
  - Continued working in the Harvard Computation Lab until 1949 under a Navy Contract.

-#### Contributions to Computer Science
- - Developed the first compiler for a computer programming language.
- - Conceptualized machine-independent programming languages.
- - Popularized the term "debugging."

 #### Honors
- - Computer Sciences Man of the Year award from the Data Processing Management Association in 1969
+ - Computer Sciences Man of the Year award from the Data Processing Management Association in 1969.
  - Made a Distinguished Fellow of the British Computer Society in 1973.
  - Defense Distinguished Service Medal in 1986.
  - Computer History Museum Fellow Award in 1987.